studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 > The book could use some (read: at least two rounds each, of basic and substantive) editing.

 It felt as though the manuscript was simply printed.
 Verbatim.
-There was no uniformity in the visual language.
+There's no uniformity in the visual language.
 In some places, a scene break is shown using a blank line (which is confusing, given the paragraph separation style chosen), while in others, there are three asterisks (which should've been followed throughout, in their case).
 The book follows no specific style: dialogues are in single quotes (which is a British English feature), but then, commas appear within the quotes even when they're not part of the speech (which is mostly an American English feature).
 And no, mixing them is _not_ Indian English.

 Characters' conversations with themselves are not differentiated from narration; these lead to confusion, and deteriorate the reading experience.

 Inter-word spaces are missing in many places.
-Even the most basic word processing software can identify these errors.
+Even the most basic word processing software can identify these errors!

 Chapter names are supposed to appetise the reader, not seem like the author's notes on their storyboard.